rambo/asylum/README.md

   - `maildump -p ~/maildump.pid --stop`

 If you need the special environment variables in scripts not run via manage.py, use `set -o allexport ; source .env; set +o allexport` to load them.

+## About the example handlers

+Use these as example for building your own callbacks (though some might be rather useful as-is), you need to `pip install -r examples/requirements.txt` to install the additional requirements.